State-level measures aim to ensure student safety in Tennessee - NewsBreak

 One such law that took effect earlier this month was SB1670 , which added new human trafficking training requirements for school employees.
 Under previous law, only teachers were required to take a state-mandated human trafficking training course, but SB1670 added other school employees, like bus drivers, janitors and cafeteria workers.

-Another law passed by the General Assembly was the “ Save Tennessee Students Act ,” which required schools that issue student identification cards to children in sixth through 12th grades to include the number for the National Suicide Prevention Lifeline, as well as other means of communication for additional crisis resource centers.
+Another law passed by the General Assembly was the “ Save Tennessee Students Act ,” which required schools that issue student identification cards to children in sixth through 12 th grades include the number for the National Suicide Prevention Lifeline, as well as other means of communication for additional crisis resource centers.
 That law takes effect for this upcoming school year, according to the bill text.Close

 Thanks for signing up!